devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `systemctl status nginx`{{execute}}

-Let us enable the service to start
+Let us enable the service to start at the time of reboot

 `systemctl enable nginx`